-Organized by the Flagler Museum, Masterfully Human will include more than 80 works of art on loan from major private and public collections from across the United States.
-To accompany this ground-breaking exhibition, the Flagler Museum will publish an illustrated catalogue, the first book-length publication devoted to Ignaz Gaugengigl.
+Organized by the Flagler Museum, Masterfully Human presents 75 works of art, on loan from major private and public collections from across the United States.
+Lenders to the exhibition are:

 Masterfully Human: The Art of Gaugengigl

 Exhibition curator and catalogue author Tracy Kamerer will discuss the career of Ignaz Gaugengigl in this illustrated lecture, examining his work within the contexts of the etching revival, American art, French history, and Gilded Age taste.
-An exhibition catalogue signing will follow the lecture.
+A catalogue signing will follow the lecture.

 Ignaz Gaugengigl, known for both his fine paintings and fine manner, was an important member of Boston’s art circles; this illustrated lecture will explore painting in Boston through the work of William Morris Hunt, John La Farge, John Singer Sargent, Childe Hassam, Edmund Tarbell, and other contributors to the city’s vibrant artistic scene.